davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.perf/index.md

 1. Open up the `ListSearcher` class, and look for the `findMedian()` method.
 Again, study the code carefully and hypothesize what the best, worst, and average cases would be.

-2. Now, modify this method to count the comparisons required for each run.

-3. Open your Lab Report back up.
+2. Open your Lab Report back up.
 For each best/worst/average case, write down (1) the scenario under which the case would be observed, and (2) the equation, in terms of N, expressing its complexity.

-4. Run some experiments by varying N = 1000, 2000, ..., 10000.
+3. Run some experiments by varying N = 1000, 2000, ..., 10000.
 Open your spreadsheet program, and generate another plot, with the best, worst, and average-case.
 Insert the plot in your Lab Report, and answer the final questions.

-5. Finally hypothesize whether ordering affects the complexities of this method.
+4. Finally hypothesize whether ordering affects the complexities of this method.
 Run a final set of experiments to confirm/reject your hypothesis.

 #### Grading